1st Sunday in Lent

 Second, and even more important, our traditional teaching in the church is deeply flawed and unfaithful when it gives us the picture of an angry punishing God.
 If you hear nothing else from this sermon, please hear this: Jesus did not come to save us by changing God’s mind about us.
 Rather, Jesus came to save us by changing our minds about God.
 Should I say that one more time?
 Jesus did not come to save us by changing God’s mind about us.
 Rather, Jesus came to save us by changing our minds about God.

 Today, there will still be a few pulpits where, just like after the earthquake in Haiti, it will be claimed that this earthquake is God’s punishment for a sinful Japanese people.
+[A devastating earthquake had struck Japan two days earlier on March 11, 2011.]
 That God is punishing them, no doubt, for attacking us 70 years ago.
 But do you see how the teaching of the church has already begun to change?
 65 years ago an earthquake in Japan would have been claimed to be God’s punishment in lots of pulpits, perhaps even a majority.
 But not today.
 Today, that message will be preached in only a small minority of pulpits, I think.
 And it isn’t just because the Japanese are more our friends now.
 We just don’t think that way as much anymore.

 Yet we can still have that lingering view of God during this season of Lent.
 This season might still speak to us about a punishing God who would punish us all for our sins except for Jesus’ gracious intervention on the cross.
 Brothers and sisters, it is time to let go of that thinking forever.
 In Jesus Christ, we have salvation not because he changed the mind of a punishing God.
 No, we are saved because we finally can have our minds changed about a punishing God.
 We can know that God loves each of us infinitely and unconditionally.